naps-dev/dco-core/Makefile_README.md

 Some future state of this effort may exist without access to Github actions.
 In this case, the `Makefile` can be used to facilitate the build and test of the Zarf packages in this repository.

 ### How To
+This Makefile should only be executed on Linux, AMD64 architecture; most of the Zarf packages are only compatible with that architecture.

 Most of the variables needed are pre-set in the Makefile, for individual packages the following values should be set
 - REF_NAME
 - REF_TYPE